anubis619/tutorialCollections/learn.md

 Test second para

-This example will feature a breal about here but it will shon up on the same line
+This example will feature a break about here but it will show up on the same line
-testting hard break with two spaces
+testing hard break with two spaces

     # H1